×

-20+ English Filler Words to Help You Sound Fluent
+20+ Useful English Filler Words

+English is full of filler words.
+These are words and phrases that are used to fill silence when you’re speaking, often to give you time to think.
 Filler words don’t really add any meaning to the sentence.
-For example, when you can’t think of a word, you might say “umm.”
+For example, when you can’t think of a word, you might say “umm” or “like.”

 Native speakers use filler words often in casual English conversations.
 So here are 20+ English filler words to help you sound natural and more like a native speaker.